If you have any enquires about LUCI, email firstname.lastname@example.org.

 Deborah’s other research interests include the development of real-time flow forecasting models incorporating meteorological forecasts and physically constrained data assimilation.
 She is a member of the New Zealand Hydrological Society and the American Geophysical Union.

 Keith Miller is the lead GIS developer on the LUCI project.
-He's being solving problems using Python (mostly arcpy) in the team for more than two years and is passionate about making LUCI's code well-structured, fully-featured and as bug-free as possible.
-He holds an Honours degree in Mathematics and Computation plus a Postgraduate Diploma in Geographic Information Science from Victoria University.
+He's been solving problems using Python (mostly arcpy) in the team for more than two years and is passionate about making LUCI's code well-structured, fully-featured and as bug-free as possible.
+He holds an Honours degree in Mathematics and Computation from Loughborough University, UK, plus a Postgraduate Diploma in Geographic Information Science from Victoria University.

-Rubianca Benavidez is a PhD candidate at Victoria University of Wellington.
-She has applied LUCI to a tropical watershed in the Philippine to assess the impacts of land cover on ecosystem services and soil erosion.
-Her work has also assisted in developing various components in LUCI: soil erosion model, floodplain inundation, and rainfall-runoff model.
+Rubianca Benavidez has applied LUCI to a tropical watershed in the Philippine to assess the impacts of land cover on ecosystem services and soil erosion as part of her PhD research.
+Her thesis work has also assisted in developing various components in LUCI: soil erosion model, floodplain inundation, and rainfall-runoff model.
+She is currently involved in the programming and development side of LUCI, mainly through Python and MATLAB.

 Rubianca graduated from the Ateneo de Manila University with a degree in Environmental Science, and did her undergraduate thesis on atmospheric modelling and air pollution.
 As part of a partnership between Victoria University of Wellington and the University of New South Wales, she was able to do her Masters in Conservation Biology in both New Zealand and Australia, with an internship in remote sensing and identifying flood events in wetlands.